-Did you try to back up files or the Windows 10 operating system, only to find the built-in Windows backup tool not working, for example, Windows 10 File History not working or Backup and Restore (Windows 7) not working?
-This post will introduce these two cases of failure as well as the solutions.
-Meanwhile, for these operations, we offer the best free backup software - MiniTool ShadowMaker.
+Did you try to back up your PC but suffer from Windows backup not working, for example, Windows 11/Windows 10 File History not working or Backup and Restore (Windows 7) not working?
+This post on MiniTool will introduce these two cases of Windows Backup failure & the solutions.
+Meanwhile, we offer the best free backup software - MiniTool ShadowMaker.

-Data backup is an excellent solution for keeping a computer away from data loss or system crash during the event of disasters.
+Data backup is an excellent solution for keeping a computer away from data loss or system crashes during the event of disasters.
 Usually, you would choose the Windows built-in backup tool.

-However, the Windows 10 Backup failed issue always happens, for example, Windows 10 Backup not backing up all files, Windows 10 backup 0 bytes, Windows 10 won't back up to external drive, Windows Backup did not complete successfully, etc.
+However, the Windows 11/Windows 10 Backup failed issue always happens, for example, Windows Backup not backing up all files, File History size of backup 0 bytes, Windows won’t back up to an external drive, Windows Backup did not complete successfully, etc.

-To put it simply, Windows 10 Backup failure can include two cases: Windows File History backup not working and Backup and Restore (Windows 7) not working.
+To put it simply, Windows Backup failure can include two cases: File History not backing up and Backup and Restore (Windows 7) not working.
 Here, this post will focus on fixing these two cases.

-Windows 10 backup issues are various and the solutions are different.
-In the following section, only a part of problems about Windows Backup not working are listed.
+Windows 10/11 backup issues are various and the solutions are different.
+In the following section, only a part of the problems about Windows Backup not working are listed.

 Relatively speaking, fixing all kinds of backup issues is troublesome and annoying.
 Therefore, we suggest using the reliable and free backup software – MiniTool ShadowMaker to back up files, system, partition, and disk with ease.